lidofinance/withdrawals-api/how-estimation-works.md

 ### 2. Case if there is enough buffered ether (including withdrawals and EL rewards vaults balances)

-If there enough ether from the following sources to finalize all unfinalized requests placed before and included the provided one:
+If there is enough ether from the following sources to finalize all unfinalized requests placed before and included the provided one:

 - buffer ether balance retrieved from the [Lido.getBufferedEther()](https://docs.lido.fi/contracts/lido#getbufferedether) method
 - ether balance of [WithdrawalVault](https://docs.lido.fi/contracts/withdrawal-vault)